Oregon State Baseball Postseason Projections

 PROMO: Join BeaversEdge.com and get 30 DAYS FREE!

-The Corvallis Regional would be paired up with the Lubbock Regional, hosted by No. 15 Texas Tech.
-If Oregon State wins the Corvallis Regional, they'd host the winner of the Lubbock Regional at Goss Stadium.
+The Corvallis Regional would be paired up with the Eugene Regional, hosted by No. 13 Oregon.
+If Oregon State wins the Corvallis Regional, they'd host the winner of the Eugene Regional at Goss Stadium.

 ----